CreatureSurvive/libCSColorPicker/README.md

-* Now all thats left is to add it to one of our preferences plists like the Root.plist and set up the specifier.
+* Now all thats left is to add it to one of our preferences plist like the Root.plist and set up the specifier.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>